sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 It lowers costs for society.
 It increases knowledge.

-The Directive on Open Government reflect the value of documents created by public organisations and encourage their reuse.
+The Directive on Open Government demonstrates the value of documents created by public organisations and encourage their reuse.
 Like data and information, source code constitutes a vast, diverse and valuable pool of resources that can benefit the knowledge society.
 Sharing will help maximise the growth potential of the digital economy, as communicated in the Digital Nation Charter's open market: